 We met people who were disappointed that they didn’t have enough time to walk as far as they wanted on the wall.

-High cost of refreshments on the wall
+The high cost of refreshments on the wall

 Once you’ve seen enough of the wall, you can have a sneaky celebratory beer in the little beer garden just by the chairlift station.
 Be warned though – the beer is not cheap!!
 (We paid about £12 per bottle and thought it was worth it for a celebratory 50th birthday photo with the Great Wall in the background).